Fokoue22/kubernetes-cluster-architecture/README.md

 ```
 ![Alt text](images/install-eksctl-with-choco.png)

-### 4. Then you need to download the `zip file` and extract it.
+### 4. Your can as well install eksctl with the `zip file` and extract it.
 * NB.
 Type this link to you web-browser, it will automatically download the zip file for you.
-* This link could be copy when `step 2` is done.
 ```
 https://github.com/eksctl-io/eksctl/releases/download/v0.164.0/eksctl_Windows_amd64.zip